 You don't have to rely on butter for your topper.
 Salsas work great.
 Don't use a typical store-bought tomato salsa.
 A good salsa for steak should be chunky, fresh, and relatively dry.
 It should not be pourable but should be scoopable with a spoon.
 With any steak topper, you want to spoon it over the steak, not pour it on.
 It isn't a sauce.
 To put together a salsa for your steak, start by picking a base.
 You can always go with tomatoes, or simply pick any variety of fruit from apples to mango.
 Fruit adds a sweet flavor that really stands out on a steak.
 To your base add an herb like some cilantro, Italian parsley, basil or something else.
 This gives a nice green color and loads of flavor.
 To this combination, add garlic, onion, herbs, and spices.
 If you want to throw in some lime juice or similar liquid, do so sparingly.

-A great topper is cheese.
+A great topper is a cheese.
 The perfect cheese for steak is blue cheese, but you might prefer something else.
 Cheese for a steak topping should crumble, so stick with something like gorgonzola, blue cheese, feta, or something along these lines.
 Mix in some garlic, onion, and something soft, like cream cheese or goat cheese to hold it all together.
+You could also follow this recipe for an easy blue cheese steak sauce.

 Steak toppers add an extra layer of delectability to a delicious cut of beef.
 Give it a try and remember, there are so many options and opportunities for creativity that you can make a combination uniquely your own.